 How the Mayor's Arts Award honourees are selected

-The Mayor's Arts Awards juries are convened by the Alliance for Arts and Culture.
+In 2017 the Mayor's Arts Awards juries were convened by the BC Alliance for Arts and Culture.
 Honourees in the studio and performing arts categories were chosen by juries of their peers, consisting of previous Mayor's Arts Awards recipients.

 The Arts Board Member of the Year Award is an initiative of the Society to Bridge Arts and Community.
 The Society’s board of directors establishes juries who select this category’s honouree, as well as the Lifetime Achievement honouree.